 It's not far to Greenwich.
 From the ship we watch the Time Ball on the roof of the Greenwich Observatory.
 Every day the red ball is pulled up and falls down at 13:00pm sharp and that is exactly what we see today.

-For details about the Time Ball and everything else we're going to see, see Greenwich landmarks.
+For details about the Time Ball and everything else we're going to see, see Greenwich attractions.

 The docking maneuver in Greenwich is difficult and takes a long time.
 We dock at a pontoon in the Thames and tend to Greenwich Pier from there.
 We leave at 14:30pm We start with a tour of the place.
 Greenwich is actually a tranquil London suburb.
 But today is Sunday and the weather is fantastic, there is a lot going on.